Visitor dies at Yosemite National Park during shutdown | WTOP

-YOSEMITE NATIONAL PARK, Calif.
-(AP) — A man died after falling into a river at Yosemite National Park on Christmas Day, the National Park Service said Friday.
-The man apparently slipped down Silver Apron, a…
+A man died after falling into a river at Yosemite National Park on Christmas Day, the National Park Service said Friday.

 YOSEMITE NATIONAL PARK, Calif.
 (AP) — A man died after falling into a river at Yosemite National Park on Christmas Day, the National Park Service said Friday.